 From the Karo La Pass, the road continues to descend to Gyantse རྒྱལ་རྩེ་.
 Gyantse, elevation 4025 meters/13,210 feet, is one of the most interesting towns in all of Tibet.
 The massive hilltop military fort called the Gyantse Dzong dominates the skyline.
 It is one of the best preserved “dzong” (fortress) remaining in Tibet.
 You can purchase an entry ticket and explore the old fort on your own.
 The other main attraction in Gyantse is the 35 meter high Gyantse Kumbum Stupa རྒྱལ་རྩེ་སྐུ་འབུམ.
 This stupa, one of the highest and largest in Tibet, is found on the grounds of the Pelkor Chorten Monastery དཔལ་འཁོར་མཆོད་རྟེན་དགོན་ Construction on the Gyantse Kumbum began in 1427.
 The stupa has 6 floors to explore, with each floor having several chapels.
 The Pelkor Chorten Monastery has many pilgrims from the surrounding area during Losar or Tibetan New Year, which is one of the best times to visit the region.

 Though Gyantse is relatively small, there are a couple of good accommodation choices in town.
-My favorites are Jianzang Hotel and the Zongshan Hotel, which both offer hefty discounts in the low season (November-April).
+My favorite is the Yeti Hotel, which offers hefty discounts in the low season (November-April).
 Surprisingly, there are also some good restaurants in town.
-I prefer both the Yak Restaurant and the Tashi Restaurant.
+I prefer the Tashi Restaurant.

 Day 6: Gyantse – Shigatse Distance: 93 kilometers/58 miles